EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/README.md

 5. Power Supply Wiring
 6. JTAG Emulator Wiring

 This is a lot of material, so instead of inserting everything below, we can link these to different files for each wiring setup (this README would be very busy).
+We can include a description here about the general setup (ie. talk about choosing the MicroDriver method exclusively, not including feet sensors nor vicon markers, the 2 power supply methods - ie. give the overview).